Skip to main content

 Frequently asked questions

-The property hunter analyzes the density of local shops, cultural life (cinemas, galleries), open-air markets, transport links and pedestrian quality of life.
+The property hunter analyses the density of local shops, cultural life (cinemas, galleries), open-air markets, transport links and pedestrian quality of life.
 In Paris, the 10th, 11th and 3rd arrondissements concentrate the criteria most sought after by active people in their thirties.

 What budget should you expect for a 3-room apartment in the 11th arrondissement in 2026?